Updated November 5, 2020

 - Regular cleaning and maintenance of sheep living spaces: You must establish and follow a regular cleaning schedule for the spaces where sheep live and sleep.
 Ignoring regular cleaning and bedding replacement can cause sheep to develop a host of easily avoidable illnesses such as foot scald, parasites, or social challenges like bullying.

 - Protecting residents from predators: It is unacceptable to create living spaces that do not offer responsible protection from regional predators.
-You must implement strategies to prevent predators from entering their living space and regularly review the effectiveness of your efforts.
+You must implement strategies to prevent predators from entering their The indoor or outdoor area where an animal resident lives, eats, and rests. and regularly review the effectiveness of your efforts.
 Familiarize yourself with the various predators in your area to assess whether or not the sheep in your care are safe to have access outside overnight.
 If you live in an area where your sheep residents must be locked inside overnight in order to protect them from predators, you will need to create a responsible system for securing them overnight.
 Ideally, your residents would be allowed outside for the majority of the day and would be closed in during the evening hours.
 Not only does this give residents longer periods of time to decide where they would like to spend their time, in warmer climates, waiting until after the temperatures have dropped a bit will help keep residents comfortable while locked in overnight.
 The time at which they are closed in should be determined by when they are most vulnerable to predators, not just when it is convenient for you to close them in.
 It is not fair, and in warm temperatures is often not safe, to force your residents to be locked inside during the hours in which they are awake and active unless absolutely necessary.
 If you need to close your residents in at night, look at ways to restructure the daily schedule so that you have a staff person or volunteer available to close them in at a reasonable hour.
 Your sheep residents will appreciate the freedom of having access to the outdoors for most of the day, and you will have the peace of mind of knowing they are safe overnight.

 - Regular hardware disease mitigation: You need to keep sheep safe from hardware disease by regularly checking their areas for potentially dangerous materials that they may ingest.